 Japan’s hidden luxuries—at your fingertips

 Rooms are designed to allow guests to fully soak in the area's majestic scenery.
-Each room features a custom-built sofa that invites guests to lie back and enjoy the views, which fill the room's windows like a private art display.
+Each room features a custom-built sofa that invites guests to lie back and enjoy the views, which fill the room's spacious windows like a private art display.

 KAI Signature Rooms